gonzik/hello-world/README.md

 # hello-world
 This is hello-world repository.
-Welcome
+Welcome.
+My name is Alexander I'm from Russia.